Publish page

 The body, title, page properties, and attachments are always copied.
 Include labels is a checkbox: leave it off and the published page starts with no labels, turn it on and the source page’s labels are applied.
 Restrictions are never copied; the published page inherits whatever the target space provides, and you can layer Add restrictions on the same state to lock it down.

-Internal links inside the page are rewritten as Aura copies.
-Links pointing at other pages in the source space are translated to their equivalents in the target space when those pages have been published there too — using the same source-to-published mapping the action maintains for itself.
+Internal links inside the page are rewritten as Aura Workflows copies.
+Links pointing at other pages in the source space are translated to their equivalents in the target space when those pages have been published there too, using the same source-to-published mapping the action maintains for itself.
 Links to pages with no published counterpart, or to anything outside the source space, pass through unchanged.

 Target space and parent

 Section titled “Target space and parent”Target space is set in one of two ways.
 Pick a specific space and the action publishes there every time.
-Pick a space variable and the destination is read from that variable at transition time — useful for templates applied across many spaces, where each space carries its own publishing target.
+Pick a space variable and the destination is read from that variable at transition time, which is useful for templates applied across many spaces, where each space carries its own publishing target.
 Variables resolve at run time; changing one later does not affect publishes that already happened.

 Page owner

-The action publishes on behalf of the configured owner — the original author of the source page if Owner is set to Original author, or the user picked under Specific user.
+The action publishes by impersonating the configured owner: the original author of the source page if Owner is set to Original author, or the user picked under Specific user.
+This is not just attribution: Confluence checks page and attachment permissions as that user.
+The owner needs Add and Delete permissions for both Pages and Attachments in the target space so Confluence can create or update the page and copy its attachments.
 The user who triggered the transition is not involved.
-If that owner lacks create permission in the target space, Aura falls back to publishing as the app and transfers ownership to the same owner once the copy completes.
-The fallback only kicks in on a permission error — other failures, such as a missing space or a deleted parent, surface as a per-action error in the page history without affecting the transition itself.
+If Confluence returns a permission error while creating or updating the page, Aura Workflows falls back to publishing as the app and transfers ownership to the same owner once the copy completes.
+The fallback only kicks in on a permission error; other failures, such as a missing space or a deleted parent, surface as a per-action error in the page history without affecting the transition itself.

 Re-running and the source/published link